 Is your team in need of jerseys, cleats, footballs, or other accessories for the 2014 season?
 Well, you are in luck!

-The Ravens Foundation (RF) will be providing apparel to qualifying nonprofit youth football organizations through the Ravens Youth Football Grant!
+The Ravens Foundation, Inc. will be providing apparel & equipment to qualifying nonprofit youth football organizations through the Ravens Youth Football Grant!

-The RF is committed to improving, encouraging, and enabling the healthy development of youth in the Baltimore area, as well as other parts of the state of Maryland.
+The Ravens Foundation, Inc. is committed to improving, encouraging, and enabling the healthy development of youth in the Baltimore area, as well as other parts of the state of Maryland.

 Youth tackle football and flag football teams in Maryland are eligible to apply for an apparel grant containing over $1,000 in Under Armour jerseys, cleats, or accessories.